HouzuoGuo/laitos/doc/[Daemon]-system-maintenance.md

     sudo ./laitos -config <CONFIG FILE> -daemons ...,maintenance,...

 ## Usage
-The system maintenance daemon runs for the first time after a 60 seconds delay.
-Afterwards it runs at regular interval specified in configuration.
-Manual action is not required.
+The daemon runs the maintenance routine 3 minutes after it starts up, afterwards it automatically runs at regular interval according to configuration.
+No manual or interactive action is required.

+Each run produces a very detailed system maintenance report for inspection, which may be found in:
+- A text file located under system temporary files directory (`/tmp/laitos-latest-maintenance-report.txt` for Linux and `%USERPROFILE%/AppData/Local/Temp/laitos-latest-maintenance-report.txt` for Windows).
+  Old report file will be overwritten.
+- An Email addressed to the recipients defined in configuration.
+- `laitos` program standard output (only if there are no Email recipeints).

 ## Tips
 System maintenance does not have to run too often.
 Let it run daily is usually good enough.

-The additional softwares installed and updated during maintenance are:
+The maintenance routine always automatically installs the following software and keeps them up-to-date:
 - Dependencies of PhantomJS used by [remote browser (PhantomJS)](https://github.com/HouzuoGuo/laitos/wiki/%5BWeb-service%5D-remote-browser-(PhantomJS)) and [text-based interactive web browser (PhantomJS)](https://github.com/HouzuoGuo/laitos/wiki/%5BApp%5D-interactive-web-browser-(PhantomJS)).
   They may not function properly until system maintenance has run for the first time.
 - Docker container runtime and tools used by [remote browser (SlimerJS)](https://github.com/HouzuoGuo/laitos/wiki/%5BWeb-service%5D-remote-browser-(SlimerJS)) and [text-based interactive web browser (SlimerJS)](https://github.com/HouzuoGuo/laitos/wiki/%5BApp%5D-interactive-web-browser-(SlimerJS)).
   They may not function properly until system maintenance has run for the first time.
+- QEMU and KVM virtualisation software.
 - Clock synchronisation tools.
-- Zip file manipulation tools.
-- Network and system diagnosis tools.
+- Other system administration and diagnosis tools.

 Exercise extra care when using the advanced maintenance options:
 - Use `InstallPackages` configuration option to keep your productivity software applications up-to-date.